3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 The reason why three weeks of age seems to be a critical age is that this is the age where puppies begin to be able to maintain their own body temperature.
 The canine herpes virus depends on a cooler body temperature to replicate, with 95 degrees being optimal.
 A warmer body temperature greatly hampers the spread of the virus.
 This means that keeping the litter cozy warm is going to be very important in protection and in treatment.

 WHAT TO DO WHEN ONE OF THE PUPPIES DIES SHORTLY AFTER BIRTH:

 So should you test the mother during pregnancy?
 It may not be necessary if you are going to isolate the mother and litter anyway.

 Should you test her at breeding?
 Probably not because her infection status could change by the time she gets to the final 3 weeks of pregnancy.

 Should you test the male?
 If he is being used a stud dog with any regularity, he has most likely been exposed already.

-The test that is used to determine whether a dog is naive or has prior exposure is a blood test for herpes antibodies.
-The idea is that if antibodies are present, the virus was there at some point to generate them.
+The test that is used to determine whether a dog is naive (never exposed or infected) or has prior exposure is a blood test for herpes antibodies The idea is that if antibodies are present, the virus was there at some point to generate them.
 The ability of an infected dog to maintain antibodies against canine herpes is variable.
 Some infected dogs show no antibodies after a couple of months have passed since infection and others have antibody levels persisting for years.
 This makes meaningful screening a challenge; it is safest to simply stick to the isolation of the mother dog and litter.

 As noted, canine herpes prefers a cooler body temperature around 95 degrees F for maximum replication.
 Keeping the nest box warm enough that the puppies are consistently warmer is helpful but one should note that the virus cannot live in an environment where the temperature drops below 68 degrees F. Herpes is readily killed by common household disinfectants.